-In addition to being vetted for authenticity, attribution and condition, exhibits at TEFAF are checked against the Art Loss Register (ALR) database of 500,000 items subject to a claim.
+In addition to being vetted for authenticity, attribution and condition, exhibits at TEFAF Online are checked against the Art Loss Register (ALR) database of 700,000 items subject to a claim.
 The ALR includes items reported as lost or stolen, subject to a dispute or loan, or with other issues.
-Any object found to be subject to a claim is removed from the fair immediately.
+Any object found to be subject to a claim will not be included in TEFAF Online.
+Participants and TEFAF will be advised of any matches made.